 In September 2015, the Governor signed Senate Bill No. 415 ("SB 415"), also known as the California Voter Participation Rights Act.
-This Act requires most jurisdictions, including cities, school districts, and other districts, that currently hold elections for governing board members in odd-numbered years to move their elections to evennumbered years.
-SB 415's apparent goal is to increase voter turnout, given that evennumbered year elections generally have higher voter turnout rates than odd-numbered year elections.
+This Act requires most jurisdictions, including cities, school districts, and other districts, that currently hold elections for governing board members in odd-numbered years to move their elections to even-numbered years.
+SB 415's apparent goal is to increase voter turnout, given that even-numbered year elections generally have higher voter turnout rates than odd-numbered year elections.
 There are 70 jurisdictions in San Mateo County, and as of April 11, 16 of them have not yet moved to even-numbered year elections.
 The San Mateo County Registration & Elections Division anticipates that many of these 16 jurisdictions will move to even-numbered year elections in the near future.

-On February 22, 2017, the Governing Board of the West Bay Sanitary District (the "District") approved a resolution pursuant to Section 10404 of the California Elections Code requesting that election dates for future District board elections be moved from odd- to even-numbered years.
-Notice of the District's requested change was submitted to the Board of Supervisors via an email dated February 24, 2017.
+On February 21, 2017, the Board of Fire Commissioners of the Colma Fire Protection District (the "District") approved a resolution pursuant to Sections 10505 and 10404(b) of the California Elections Code requesting that election dates for future District board elections be moved from odd to even-numbered years.
+Notice of the District's requested change was submitted to the Board of Supervisors via an email dated February 23, 2017.
 The resolution would move the District's next election, currently scheduled for November 2017, to November 2018.
 Current board members up for reelection in 2017 would have their terms extended through the next election in 2018, and board members up for reelection in 2019 will continue through 2020.
 Section 10404(e) requires the Board of Supervisors to act on the request within sixty days.

 Under Sections 10404(d) and (e), the Chief Elections Officer shall submit to the Board of Supervisors a report on the impact and cost-effectiveness of the proposed change.
 The Board of Supervisors is required by Section 10404(e) to approve the proposed change unless it finds that "the ballot style, voting equipment, or computer capacity is such that additional elections or materials cannot be handled."